bhollan/folder_practice/README.md

-TL; DR: If your file's path starts with '/' or a drive letter like 'C:/', then it's absolute and you'll lose points for it.
-If it starts with '.' or '..', you're probably fine.
+**TL; DR: If your file's path starts with '/' or a drive letter like 'C:/', then it's absolute and you'll lose points for it.
+If it starts with `.` or `..`, you're probably fine.**

 If that makes total sense to you, you're done.
 If none of that makes any sense, read on.

+# This is absolutely relative

 Some of you keep losing points for using absolute paths vs relative paths in your problem set code.
 Using absolute paths is not a problem when you're running code on your own local machine.
 However, it will 100%, inescapably, always, be a problem when running that same code in almost any other circumstance.
 Let me illustrate.